+The Utility may waive capital recovery charges with respect to construction of shelters or affordable housing projects as found by the director, provided there is non-utility revenue available to reimburse the city for the charges waived.
 The Utility shall base connection charges on the number of units allowed under the basic zoning.
 Only incremental cost increases will be charged to affordable housing units.